Package Leaflet: Information for the User

 Common (may affect up to 1 in 10 people)

-Rare (may affect up to 1 in 100 people)
+Uncommon (may affect up to 1 in 100 people)

 Very rare (may affect up to 1 in 10,000 people)

-Unknown (the frequency cannot be estimated from the available data)
+Unknown (frequency cannot be estimated from the available data)

 Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 Do not freeze.

-For single use only.
+For single use.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the package after EXP.
+The expiry date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and unused medications.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

 Composition of Irinotecan Accord

-Irinotecan Accord 20 mg/ml concentrate for solution for infusion is a transparent pale yellow solution
+Irinotecan Accord 20 mg/ml concentrate for solution for infusion is a pale yellow transparent solution.

 Accord Healthcare S.L.U.